astridx/meinblog/content/posts/cassiopeia/25cassiopeia-module-carousel.en.md

 ## Anwendung

 We have created the files directly in the Joomla installation.
 We did not create an installation package.
 Joomla provides an alternative installation method for these cases - the core Joomla Discover.
 The function is located in the system menu.
-In the administration area, click on System in the left navigation and then look for the Discover entry in the Install area on the right.
-Click on it and perform the Discover installation.
+In the administration area, click on `System` in the left navigation and then look for the `Discover` entry in the `Install` area on the right.
+Click it and perform the `Discover` installation.

 ![Installation des Modules mod_carousel](/images/discover.png)